From waste to energy: accelerating the transition together

 Inclusive design for full accessibility

 If all residents, including those with disabilities, should be able to use all functionality, the website must be designed with accessibility in mind.
 To achieve this, we tested every design choice against the Web Content Accessibility Guidelines (WCAG) 2.1.
-As a result, we adjusted colors from the new house style for online use in order to increase readability or emphasize clickable components through a bigger contrast.
+As a result, we adjusted colors from the new corporate identity for online use in order to increase readability or emphasize clickable components through a bigger contrast.
 Animations can also be disabled if a visitor has enabled the 'reduce motion' function in his or her browser.
 The site can even be operated without a mouse for people with motor impairment.
-All this should lead to HVC acquiring the WCAG 2.1 AA quality mark shortly.
+All this should lead to HVC acquiring the WCAG 2.1 AA certification mark shortly.